 1. Raise Your Awareness

 Becoming aware is the first step.
-Whenever you use GPS to get anywhere, you must type in your current location.
+You must type in your current location whenever you use GPS.
 Awareness of your current location is essential to moving forward.
-Become aware of the impact that the event has had on you, your family, and all the various areas and people in your life.
+Become aware of how collective trauma impacts you, your family, and the people in your life.

 2. Nurture Your Resilience

-- Practice authenticity: Being able to know and express your feelings is an important part of nurturing your resiliency.4 Talking with an emotionally-safe friend, joining a support group, writing in a journal, and meeting with a trusted therapist are all ways to express and nurture your authentic self.
+Knowing and expressing your feelings is an important part of nurturing your resiliency.4 Consider talking to a friend, joining a support group, writing in a journal, and meeting with a trusted therapist to nurture your authentic self.

 3. Take Care of Your Body